IBM/AutoMLPipeline.jl/README.md

 discover optimal structures for machine learning regression and classification.

-To illustrate, here is a pipeline expression and evaluation of a typical machine learning workflow that extracts numerical features (`numf`) for `ica` (Independent Component Analysis)
+To illustrate, here's a pipeline expression and evaluation of a typical machine learning workflow that extracts numerical features (`numf`) for `ica` (Independent Component Analysis)